telerik/blazor-docs/components/form/events.md

 ## OnSubmit

 The `OnSubmit` event fires when the user clicks on the Submit button in the Form.
-It takes as an argument the `EditContext` object and is used to trigger some custom logic based on the validity of the form.
+Its handler takes as an argument the `EditContext` object and is used to trigger some custom logic based on the validity of the form.

 When there is a handler for the `OnSubmit` event, the [`OnValidSubmit`](#onvalidsubmit) and [`OnInvalidSubmit`](#oninvalidsubmit) events will not be fired.